 The kit comes with some nice two strut articulated leg servos.
 Naturally the stock servos are too long for our stunted occupant.
 To add them you have a few options.
 The easiest option would be to just cut down the top of the servo so it fits, then cover up the hack job with some armour plates.
 If I was making lots of these Squats then it’s definitely the option I’d go with and the one I think Mikko chose on his original conversions.
 An option I didn’t explore is drilling a hole in the bottom of the suit torso and running the servos up into it.

-Or you could do what I did and cut, shorten and reassemble the servos in a shorter but still articulated configuration.
+So instead you could do what I did and cut, shorten and reassemble the servos in a shorter but still articulated configuration.

 This last option is not easy by any means.
 You should cut your servo into a top strut, middle joint and bottom strut (it’s necessary to cut into 3 segments, because not only are you shortening but you’ll also need to modify the angles involved).
 I then trimmed the bottom strut to length.
 I found it essential to constantly check the parts against the model as I trimmed them.
 Then, once cut to the right length, tack the top and bottom struts to the model before gluing the middle joint to both struts.
 This ensures that the final servo properly fits the model.
 Here are the shortened servos.